-Administration & Business Services is responsible for divisional financial management processes and reporting; application administration; systems and business management, including supporting the development and maintenance of business plans and performance measurements; front line customer service and manage division-wide marketing and promotion.
+Administration & Business Services is responsible for divisional financial management processes and reporting; systems application and administration; business management, including supporting the development and maintenance of business plans and performance measurements; front line customer service and manage division-wide marketing and promotion.

 Social Development provides leadership to convene community groups, agencies and other levels of government to collectively address complex social issues.
-The main focus is to build capacity of multi-sector stakeholders to work within a collaborative framework which aligns plans, resources, and funding to maximize efforts to impact social issues.
+The main focus is to build capacity of multisector stakeholders to work within a collaborative framework which aligns plans, resources, and funding to maximize efforts to impact social issues.